EASTER WEEK 5 MONDAY EVENING PRAYER

 Praying with Christ Every Day Everywhere will be greatly helped by a variety of models each illustrated here by a particular option.

-for both personal and communal prayer is a major goal of this website.
+Becoming skillful at understanding and adapting these models for both personal and communal prayer is a major goal of this website.

 The Instruction for the Liturgy of the Hours promotes both recitation in common as well as singing the Hours.